 - Dress appropriately.
 While you may be a college student now, employers are looking to hire professionals.
 Wearing something besides jeans and a sweatshirt will go a long way toward establishing a lasting good first impression.

 - Resumes.
 Some employers will be looking to interview people at the job fair, while others may be "just looking."
 It's important that you bring plenty of error-free resumes to the job fair.
 Many employers will be happy to take a look at your resume, make suggestions, and maybe take a copy or two home to review for possible consideration.
 Many employers who can't make it to the job fair ask the sponsoring organization to collect resumes and forward them after the job fair.
 Ask your Career Services professional staff for help with your resume, and you can't go wrong.
+Once your resume is finalized, visit Career Services to get copies (up to ten) printed on resume paper.

 - Attitude.
 Always maintain a friendly and positive attitude, even at the end of the day when you're tired.